 The rotational grazing method utilizes a large pasture and divides it into 2 or more smaller paddocks.
 Livestock are rotated through these paddocks in a planned grazing sequence (rotation), typically every few days (depending on animal health and weather).
 This method provides time for pasture regrowth and helps to more evenly spread manure and break worm and pest cycles.
 Once each paddock has been grazed, the sequence starts over again with the paddock that has rested the longest.

-While this method requires more labor and fencing expenses it helps to increase forage growth, improve livestock health and performance, improve pasture health, reduce supplemental feed and increase profitability.
+While this method requires more labor and fencing expenses it helps to increase forage growth, improve livestock health and performance, improve pasture health, reduce supplemental feed, and increase profitability.
 Temporary fencing is often used to allow for adjustments to paddock sizes between grazing periods based on weather and the health of the pasture.

 Strip Grazing

-The strip grazing method involves using portable electric fences to section off small areas of a pasture for animals to grazing in for a relatively short amount of time.
+The strip grazing method involves using portable electric fences to section off small areas of a pasture for animals to graze in for a relatively short amount of time.
 Animals are often moved as much as once or twice per day.
 This rapid movement of animals ensures that each area is lightly impacted which supports pasture growth.
 Typically animals are moved in a single direction with no back fencing to minimize forage waste due to trampling.
-Because of the frequency of animal movement this method is somewhat labor intensive.
+Because of the frequency of animal movement, this method is somewhat labor intensive.

 Mob Grazing

-Mob grazing, also known as ultra-high density grazing, is a grazing system that involves a large concentration of animals (mob) in a small area for a short amount of time.
+Mob grazing, also known as ultra-high-density grazing, is a grazing system that involves a large concentration of animals (mob) in a small area for a short amount of time.
 Similar to strip grazing, animals are moved multiple times per day using temporary fencing.
-Because of the intense impact of the grazing a large amount of animals at once, paddocks are only grazed 2 or 3 times per year allowing for long rest periods to support forage growth.
+Because of the intense impact of the grazing of a large amount of animals at once, paddocks are only grazed 2 or 3 times per year allowing for long rest periods to support forage growth.

 Creep Grazing

 Using the creep grazing method allows for younger animals to have access to the higher quality pastures and forage first by eliminating the competition from older animals.
 Called the creep method because this system uses a creep gate to allow younger animals access.
-Because younger animals have access to higher nutrient rich pastures young calves often see faster gains than nursing alone and the pressure on nursing cows to provide milk is reduced providing for quicker recovery for cows.
+Because younger animals have access to higher nutrient-rich pastures young calves often see faster gains than nursing alone and the pressure on nursing cows to provide milk is reduced providing for quicker recovery for cows.

 Leader-Follower Grazing